Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

-- Dance is an activity that is not often thought of as source of exercise
+- Dance is an activity that can be a great source of exercise

 - Can provide aerobic exercise, with added benefit of providing social interaction and enjoyment of music

-Before you start exercising, it is important to talk to your doctor and get his or her OK.
+Before you start exercising, it is important to talk to your doctor first.
 Ask your doctor whether it is safe to engage in certain activities when you are experiencing an RA flare.
 Ask what alterations you can make to activities to protect your joints from further damage.

 The answer to this question will depend on your health, abilities, and limitations.
 Work with your doctor, nurse, PT, or OT to determine exactly how long and how often you should exercise.